bdsmtest/bdsmtest/docs/decisions/0003-use-tailwind.md

 ## Decision Outcome

-Chosen option: "TailwindCSS", because of the concerns previously stated.
+Chosen option: **TailwindCSS**, because of the concerns previously stated, with **Styled-JSX** as fallback when styles are too complex to be handled by TailwindCSS.

 ## Pros and Cons of the Options